I know the scenario well:

 More tips for success:

-- Passing on the project is not a bad thing.
+Passing on the project is not a bad thing.
 If you need to walk away, that’s okay.
-Taking a pass leaves open space for the right work to come your way.
+Taking a pass leaves open space to find the right freelance clients for you and your business.
 If you’re busy with energy-draining, bad-paying clients, there is no space for the good ones.

 In summary here are the 5 questions again: